 The vulnerability as described in ISO/IEC 24772-1:2019 clause 6.10 is not applicable to Python because assigning lists is done by reference.
 A deep copy of a list creates a new list object.
 There is a potential vulnerability associated with copying an object over part of itself when an object is complex, such as lists of lists.
 This is addressed in 6.38 Deep vs. shallow copying [YAN].

 6.11 Pointer type conversions [HFC]

+6.11.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1:2019 clause 6.11 is applicable to Python because Python permits code to instruct instances to “lie” about their type.
 Consuming code always has the option to decide whether to believe the real type or the claimed type, but naive code will believe any claims by default.
 As a simple example of code lying about its type, and thus changing the method implementation at runtime:

 class Example: